elastic/kibana/CONTRIBUTING.md

 The following will start Kibana, Elasticsearch and the chromedriver for you.
 To run the functional UI tests use the following commands

-If you want to run the functional UI tests one time and exit, use the following command.
-This is used by the CI systems and is great for quickly checking that things pass.
-It is essentially a combination of the next two tasks.
-This supports options `--grep=foo` for only running tests that match a regular expression, and `--appSuites=management` for running tests for a specific application.

 ```bash
 npm run test:ui
 ```